gradle/gradle/design-docs/plugin-development-plugin.md

 ## As a plugin author, I want to develop and run automated tests for my plugin functionality

+## As a plugin author, I want to manually test my plugin before releasing

+Possibly by testing locally before publishing, or perhaps by staging remotely and then promoting after verification.

 ## As a plugin author, I want to provide documentation for my plugin in a standard format

 Where the format is “standard” for Gradle plugins (and may be specially understood by the plugin portal).